Skip to main content

 Chatize

-Choose it when publishing or sharing a document chat experience is the job.
-Choose a source-grounded research workspace when evidence review and later synthesis are the job.
+Choose it when sharing a document chatbot is the goal.
+Choose a research workspace when you need to check sources and compare findings later.

 What to verify before trusting document chat